 In parallel, colleagues in the fishery and forestry sciences work to develop sustainable practices for the use of marine and terrestrial resources.
 In the Institute of Wood Sciences, raw wood materials and other lignocelluloses stand at the forefront of research.
 Here, the biological and chemical structures of these substances as well as their physical characteristics are closely investigated.
 In addition, processes are being developed to make use of renewable raw material as base chemicals and in composite materials.

-The following departments contribute to the research focus on ecology and biological resources:
+The following working groups contribute to the research concentration Ecology and Biological Resources:

 - Applied Plant Ecology (Prof. Dr. Kai Jensen)

 - Aquatic Ecophysiology and Phycology (Prof. Dr. Dieter Hanelt)

 - Biodiversity, Evolution and Ecology (Prof. Dr. Norbert Jürgens)

 - Experimental Biological Oceanography (Prof. Dr. Myron Peck)

 - Functional Forest Ecology (Prof. Dr. Ina Meier)